 - Lampshaded in The Boondock Saints.
 While stocking up on weapons/gear Connor and Murphy argue:

-Connor: Yeah.
-He's got a lot of rope strapped around him in the movies, and they always end up using it."
+Connor Do ya know what we need, man?
+Some rope.Murphy Absolutely.
+What are ya, insane?Connor No I ain't.
+Charlie Bronson's always got rope.Murphy What?Connor Yeah.
+He's got a lot of rope strapped around him in the movies, and they always end up using it.

 - Then later they accidentally become entwined in the rope, fall through a ceiling vent, hang upside down and shoot all the heavily armed gangsters.

-- They do it AGAIN, and do it right, in All Saints' Day, this time busting through a skyscraper window and blasting off with Desert Eagles akimbo.
+- They do it AGAIN, and do it right, in The Boondock Saints All Saints Day, this time busting through a skyscraper window and blasting off with Desert Eagles akimbo.
 And they proceed to have another rope argument just before this.

 - Shows up in Robin Hood: Prince of Thieves (yes, really) towards the end.
 Robin Hood uses a long pennant to do this.